The capital of Catalonia, Barcelona is one of Europe’s most happening cities

 Date: 23 - 24 June

-Quite probably the biggest night on Barcelona’s cultural calendar is the Nit de Sant Joan
+Quite probably the biggest night on the cultural Barcelona events calendar is the Nit de Sant Joan

 Join in at one of the world’s best LGBTQ celebrations, the Barcelona Pride festival

 .
 In the weeks leading up to the Pride event itself, Barcelona comes alive with a whole range of activities that celebrate sexual diversity

 .
 There are conferences, parties, and street markets, many of which donate all collected proceeds to LGBTQ organizations.
 The Pride event takes place from the 29th - 30th of June with the parade taking place on the Saturday between 18.00-20.00.
 And, there are also a ton of fun things to do across the weekend from high heel races and Zumba classes to sports activities and concerts.
 So, head on down and be proud.

 Festa Major de Gracia